What does it mean to classify your medical device?

 - Whether the MD is surgically invasive or not

-The Intended Purpose for Use, alongside other factors, determines the class of the medical device.
-In case two MDs have identical technical characteristics, their class can be different based solely on the Intended Purpose of Use.
+The Intended Purpose is the basis of classifying a medical device.
+Even if two MDs have identical technical characteristics, they can be classified differently based on their Intended Purpose of Use.
+Certification Experts can help to clearly define the Intended Purpose and correctly classify your medical device.

-What Directives / Regulations do the MDs need to meet?
+What Directives / Regulations do MDs need to meet?

 - Medical Devices Directive (93/42/EEC)